veracode/gen-ir/README.md

 Run `gen-ir --help` for the latest usage.

-`gen-ir` takes input by two means, a path to a file or stdin:
+`gen-ir` takes a Xcode build log by two means, a path to a file or stdin:

 ```bash
 # Path to build log (you can export from inside of Xcode too)